sithmel/occamsrazor.js/README.rst

     var validator = occamsrazor.validator().match({propName1: "string", propName2: {propName3: "string"}});

-This form allows to perform the validation checking recursively, walking the properties of an object.
+This last form allows to perform the validation check recursively, walking the properties of the object.

 For example::